JustinWoodring/alexbox/readme.md

 2. All the files you need to install somewhere will be placed into `build` or `build-pi`

 3. Take these files and put them somewhere like `/etc/opt/alexbox`

+## Documentation

+For more documentation please see the wiki, [Alexbox Wiki](https://github.com/Booglejr/alexbox/wiki)